Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 have a theme switch button in the navigation bar, where the choices are always light, always dark or to follow system settings.
 No specific transition is needed for the passage from light to dark theme.
+No specific transition is needed for the passage from light to dark theme, keep instant toggle.
 The contrasts should follow accessibility rules.

 ## 💫 Visual Style

 I would like a good mix of visual flair and flat/clean/minimal design, not too much of both of them.
-As an iOS developer, some glassmorphism would be nice.
+As an iOS developer, use some
+glassmorphism: glassmorphism level should be slightly pronounced (e.g., translucent header and cards) but not too invasive.
 Looking at the list of site provided in the next point, I would say that the best is to have a good balance of a minimalist/clean design (like mxb.dev) and of something more visual/animated (like rammaheshwari.com),